-Whether investing in new construction or an existing property, however, the primary requirement of the EB-5 Program remains job creation.
-So, as long as a distressed property can be utilized in such a way that the necessary number of jobs are created, such an investment is feasible.
+Whether investing in new construction or an existing property, however, the primary requirement of the EB-5 program remains job creation.
+So, as long as a distressed property can be used in such a way that the necessary number of jobs are created, such an investment is feasible.

 Selecting the Right EB-5 Investment Property